arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 ![Modbus TCP Example PLC IDE Project Result](assets/opta_plcide_example_result.gif)

-In the clip, the left window represents the Modbus TCP Client Opta™, while the right window shows the Modbus TCP Server Opta™.
+In the clip, the left window shows the Modbus TCP Client Opta™, while the right window displays the Modbus TCP Server Opta™.

 ## Conclusion

-In this tutorial, you have learned how to configure the workspace environment for Modbus TCP using the Arduino PLC IDE and Opta™.
+This tutorial covered the configuration of the workspace environment for Modbus TCP communication using the Arduino PLC IDE and Opta™ devices.

-Additionally, through a hands-on example project, you have acquired the skills to verify that Opta™ is correctly set up and that Modbus TCP communication is operating effectively.
-This project showcased the control of Opta™ device's onboard features, such as relays and status LEDs, based on a custom example.
+Additionally, through a hands-on example project, you have learned to verify that Opta™ is correctly set up and that Modbus TCP communication is working.
+This project showed the control of Opta™ device's onboard features, such as relays and status LEDs, based on a custom example.

 ### Next Steps

 Now that you have learned to implement the Modbus TCP between Opta™ devices using Arduino PLC IDE, try expanding the setup by integrating additional Modbus TCP compatible devices into the communication network.

 Additionally, you can explore the possibilities by leveraging the onboard features of the Opta™ device combined with the Modbus TCP communication network.
-This combination offers a robust enhancement solution for industrial management systems.
+This combination offers a nice enhancement solution for industrial management systems.

 For more information regarding the Modbus RTU protocol implementation on an Opta™, it may interest you to check out ["Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.